HARDANGERFJORD – THE ORCHARD OF NORWAY

 View from Dronningstien in Kinsarvik.
 Five of the branches of the Hardangerfjord can be seen: Utnefjorden, Granvinsfjorden, Sørfjorden, Kinsarvikbukta and Eidfjorden.

-Accommodation by the Hardangerfjord
+Hotels and Accommodation by the Hardangerfjord

 Accommodation in the Hardangerfjord area